Empress Elisabeth (collage)

 You are here:

-Above all, of course, the two residences where visitors can walk so wonderfully in Sisi's footsteps: Schönbrunn Palace and the Imperial Palace.
+Visitors to Vienna can follow in the footsteps of the legendary Empress.
+Our own Sisi Audio Guide in the ivie app guides them to the most important locations in Vienna.
+First and foremost are of course the two residences that allow guests to immerse themselves in Sisi’s life: the Schönbrunn Palace and the Hofburg.
 When the keen traveler Sisi was in Vienna, she lived here with her husband, the children and a giant royal household.
 Schönbrunn Palace Park is also home to the Imperial Coach Collection; an area of the exhibition is dedicated specially to the Austrian empress.
 New at the palace is a virtual reality experience: In an immersive 24-minute film, visitors are brought closer to the history of Schönbrunn, the Habsburgs generally, and the tragic life of the former empress.

 Nowadays, the Sisi Museum is housed in the Imperial Palace, or more accurately in the former Imperial Apartments.
 Numerous exhibits from her life (such as her first milk tooth) are exhibited there.
 Also situated in the Imperial Palace complex is the Church of the Augustinian Friars, where Sisi married Emperor Franz Joseph on 24 April 1854.
 Just around the corner, in the Volksgarten, a monument of Sisi can be found tucked away in a secluded corner, which is all the more beautiful for this quiet location.
 The former imperial rose garden impresses each year with a riotous display of over 400 different kinds of rose.